Open source content management system Joomla (www.joomla.org) announced on Tuesday that it has reached more than 25 million downloads.

 First made available in 2005, Joomla only started tracking the number of CMS downloads in 2007, so the number could be much higher, according to the press release.

-“Joomla has created a brand new industry for our employees to not only make a living, but be passionate about building a community,” TJ Baker of Joomlashack, a provider of free and commercial Joomla templates and extensions, said in a statement.
-“Joomla is the reason we were able to start our own business and there are thousands more development firms who share this same history with Joomla.”
+“Joomla has created a brand new industry for our employees to not only make a living but be passionate about building a community,” TJ Baker of Joomlashack, a provider of free and commercial Joomla templates and extensions, said in a statement.
+“Joomla is the reason we were able to start our own business and there are thousands of more development firms who share this same history with Joomla.”

 According to the press release, 2.7 percent of the web runs Joomla.